 As we’ve all probably heard already, Toshiba is officially out of the PC and laptop-making business.
 80.1% of Toshiba’s computing was bought by Sharp in 2018 for £27m.
 Now, as late as August 2020 they bought the remaining stakes, which was announced in their press release.
 Sharp now sells laptops under the name Dynabook.

-Toshiba have been making laptops for over 30 years.
-Its first laptop was the T1100, which launched in 1985 in Europe only.
-The company was widely known for its portable computers and flourished in the 90s and 2000s because of its Qosmio, Portege and Satellite range.
-Its uncertain what prompted Toshiba to sell its share but its reported that it hasn’t been a major name in a while, especially with competitors like Dell, Lenovo and Apple who are soaring in the market.
+Toshiba has been making laptops for over 30 years.
+Its first laptop was the T1100, which was launched in 1985 in Europe only.
+The company was widely known for its portable computers and flourished in the 90s and 2000s because of its Qosmio, Portege and Satellite ranges.
+It’s uncertain what prompted Toshiba to sell its share, but it reported that it hasn’t been a major name in a while, especially with competitors like Dell, Lenovo and Apple who are soaring in the market.

-Over the years Toshiba have sold millions of PCs but in 2015 the company had a full-year loss of £242m and by 2016 it stopped producing laptops for consumers in the European market and decided to focus on their hardware business.
+Over the years Toshiba has sold millions of PCs but in 2015 the company had a full-year loss of £242m by 2016 it stopped producing laptops for consumers in the European market and decided to focus on its hardware business.
 In 2017 their sale rate for PCs dropped from 17m to 1.9m.